rayjohnson/ape-challenge/README.md

 For deployment we would want to package up a reference to a specific image along with and app specific configs for Kubernetes and the correct env file to QA and operations folks.
-This really should be done in a way that enforces SOX and logs all changes to out environment.
+This really should be done in a way that enforces SOX compliance and logs all changes to the production environment.

 Lastly we would want proper monitoring of the app and a way for developers to access operational stats and view production logs.